Optimal Partitioning of Non-Convex Environments for Minimum Turn Coverage Planning: Proof of Proposition

-To prove $A$ is TU, let us start with the matrix:
+To prove $A$ is TU, let us start with the matrix

-Each row of the NAI matrices $A_H$ and $A_V$ signifies a directed edge in the graph, with a +1 for the source grid cell (outgoing), a -1 for the sink grid cell (incoming), and 0s otherwise \cite{nemhauserIntegerCombinatorialOptimization1999}.
+Each row of the NAI matrices $A_H$ and $A_V$ signifies a directed edge in the graph, with a -1 for the source grid cell (outgoing), a +1 for the sink grid cell (incoming), and 0s otherwise \cite{nemhauserIntegerCombinatorialOptimization1999}.

-Due to this construction, $\Tilde{A}$ satisfies the following sufficient conditions for TU matrices as outlined in \cite{hoffmanIntegralBoundaryPoints2010} and \cite{rebmanTotalUnimodularityTransportation1974}. \begin{enumerate} \item All elements are in \{-1, 0, +1\} (all entries in $A_V$ and $A_H$ are either -1, 0, or +1). \item Each column of $\tilde{A}$ has at most two non-zero elements (each column of $A_H^T$ and $A_V^T$ will have two non-zero entries, one for the source and one for the sink). \item There exists a partition of the rows of $\tilde{A}$ into two disjoint sets $T_1$ and $T_2$ such that: \begin{itemize} \item If any column of $\tilde{A}$ contains two nonzero entries of the same sign, then one is in a row of $T_1$ and the other is in a row of $T_2$. \item If any column of $\tilde{A}$ contains two nonzero entries of the opposite sign, then they are both in a row of $T_1$ or in a row of $T_2$. \end{itemize} For our formulation, $T_1$ consists of all rows in:
+Due to this construction, $\Tilde{A}$ satisfies the following sufficient conditions for TU matrices as outlined in \cite{hoffmanIntegralBoundaryPoints2010}. \begin{enumerate} \item All elements are in \{-1, 0, +1\} (all entries in $A_V$ and $A_H$ are either -1, 0, or +1). \item Each column of $\tilde{A}$ has at most two non-zero elements (each column of $A_H^T$ and $A_V^T$ will have two non-zero entries, one for the source and one for the sink). \item There exists a partition of the rows of $\tilde{A}$ into two disjoint sets $T_1$ and $T_2$ such that: \begin{enumerate}[label=(\roman*)] \item If any column of $\tilde{A}$ contains two nonzero entries of the same sign, then one is in a row of $T_1$ and the other is in a row of $T_2$. \item If any column of $\tilde{A}$ contains two nonzero entries of the opposite sign, then they are both in a row of $T_1$ or in a row of $T_2$. \end{enumerate} For $\tilde{A}$, $T_1$ consists of all rows in

-and $T_2$ consists of all rows in:
+and $T_2$ consists of all rows in

 \end{enumerate}